josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪬_Radicalisation_Extremism/💊_addiction_and_extremism.md

 - **The cycle.** Watch porn → feel shame → abstain → feel saintly → relapse → feel shame again.
 - **Narcissistic dependency.** Movements control both shame and exaltation, trapping men in oscillation.
 - **Recruitment payoff.** Your own body becomes a site of surveillance; your guilt fuels loyalty.

+*Cue the endless advertising to further surveil and improve the motility, quality, and quantity of the emissions - finally, even these moments of (presumably) pleasure can be exchanged into moments of production to fulfil the needs of the capitalist machine.*
+*At least it's not controlled by a woman, as far as they need to be aware.*

 ---